Skip to main content

 The [untyped] section in a .flowconfig file tells Flow to not typecheck files matching the specified regular expressions and instead throw away types and treat modules as any.

 This is different from the [ignore] config section that causes matching files to be ignored by the module resolver, which inherently makes them un-typechecked, and also unresolvable by import or require.
-When ignored, [libs] must then be specified for each import using flow-typed, which may not always be desired.
+When ignored, a separate library definition (e.g. via [libs] or flow-typed) must be provided to type any imports from those files, which may not always be desired.

 It is also different from the [declarations] section.
 This also does not typecheck the file contents, but [declarations] does extract and use the signatures of functions, classes, etc, when checking other code.

 [untyped] instead causes a file to be ignored by the typechecker as if it had @noflow in it, resolve modules as any type, but allow them to NOT be ignored by the module resolver.
-Any matching file is skipped by Flow (not even parsed, like other @noflow files!), but can still be require()'d.
+Any matching file is parsed but treated as if it had @noflow in it, so its contents are not typechecked and its exports are typed as any, but it can still be require()'d.

 Things to keep in mind: